MicahElie/Sym-Bot/README.md

 ## Project context
 This project came up from the desire to help people with disabilities to take or move objects out of reach.
-More pricesly, some of these people don't have enough strength in their arms to strech them out.
-Fortunately, most of the times, they can at least move their hands.
+More precisely, some of these people don't have enough strength in their arms to strech them out.
+Fortunately, most of the times, they can at least move their hands and fingers.
-That's the core of the Sym-Bot Project : Using a glove with sensors to control a robotic arm in the most intuitive way as possible, working in **symbiosis** with the user.
+That's the core of the Sym-Bot Project : Using a glove with sensors to control a robotic arm in the most intuitive way possible, by working in **symbiosis** with the user.

 ## Abilities
 Our robotic arm is a simple 3 degrees of freedom robot.
 The goal is to accomplish simple tasks only by using the "Glove controller".
 Here are four things that Sym-Bot can do:
-1. Push/Pull an object on table, placed in front of our robot
+1. Push/Pull an object on the table, placed in front of our robot
-2. Turn an interuptor On/Off, the interuptor being on the table
+2. Turn switch On/Off, the switch being on the table
 3. Take a cellphone (200g max.) and keep it in the air
 4. Using AI to predict moves based on hand signs that we created